-For e-commerce stores, it’s vital to leverage the robots.txt file to send search engine crawlers in the right direction and keep them from touching the wrong URLs so as to avoid duplicate content issues and optimize crawl budget.
+For e-commerce websites, in particular, it’s vital to make use of the robots.txt file to point search engine crawlers in the right direction and restrict them from accessing the wrong URLs so as to avoid duplicate content issues and optimize crawl budget.

 Your Magento 2 store consists of some URLs that you don’t want crawlers to access, such as:

 - Filtering criteria such as price, color, and size.

 So, you must make some modifications to your robots.txt SEO file.
 Go to Content → Configuration (Under Design).
 Click Edit for the main website.

 Next, scroll down to Search Engine Robots where you can define your robots.txt content.
 Keep Default Robots as INDEX, FOLLOW, and enter your custom instructions in the text box provided after that.

 Disallowing the aforementioned URLs translates to robots.txt instructions that look something like:

 To verify if your modifications took place, go to the homepage of the site in your browser and view the source.

 If you want your store’s listing to be super prominent in the Google SERPs, you need to add structured data markup to your Magento 2 site.

 That is, if you provide Google a bunch of data in a specific, structured format (hence the name “structured data”), you can have your product pages stand out in the SERPs: